okankurtulus/sails-hook-adminjs-panel/README.md

 # Dependencies

+* Sails >0.12 or >1.0

+* Waterline ORM (Default for Sails)

-No dependency is required, just install the hook & it should work seamlessly with waterline orm.
+No specific dependency is required, just install the hook & it should work seamlessly with waterline orm.
 If you have other orm tool configured, you should also configure models to use related adapter.
 Please check [**AdminJS**](https://github.com/SoftwareBrothers/adminjs) for further information.

 ### Config Options and their description